-South Euless Park's splash pad features touch-activated and timed water works such as a raining water bucket, spray poles and geysers.
+South Euless Park’s splash pad features touch-activated and timed water works, such as a raining water bucket, spray poles and geysers.
 Restrooms and water fountains are in close proximity to the splash pad.
-From May 1 through September 30, this park is open from 9am–8pm Monday– Saturday and 2pm–6pm on Sundays.
+From May 14 through September 30, this park is open from 9am–8pm Monday– Saturday and 2pm–6pm on Sundays.

-If you’re heading out for some back-to-school shopping, make the trip a twofer and visit The Village at Fairview's Fountain Court, open daily 9am–8pm.
+If you’re heading out for some back-to-school shopping, make the trip a twofer and visit The Fairview Town Center’s fountain, open daily 9am–8pm.
 The water has already been turned on for the season and will remain on until the outside temperature drops below 40 degrees.
 Swimwear is required, and water or rubber shoes are recommended to avoid falls on the potentially slippery ground.
-For more entertainment, watch the nightly fountain shows set to music at 7pm, 8pm and 9pm, play a game on the oversized chessboard at the grotto, and visit the Village Depot Play Area on the Allen side across the street.
+For more entertainment, watch the nightly fountain shows set to music at 7pm and 8pm.

 Let the kiddos get wet and wild at the Sycamore Spray Grounds this summer.
-Swimwear is required at the Sycamore Community Center's free splash park which features tipping water buckets and interactive sprayers.
-Open through summer until September 4, this spray ground is avilable for visitors to splash around every day from 11am-7pm.
+Swimwear is required at the Sycamore Community Center’s free splash park, which features tipping water buckets and interactive sprayers.
+Open through summer, this spray ground is available for visitors to splash around every day from 11am-7pm.